Zendevaibhav/Retail-Store-Performance-Discount-Analysis/README.md

 - Certain high-volume states show negative profitability, indicating state-specific operational and pricing challenges.
 - Not all top-performing sub-categories contribute positively to profits, highlighting the need for strategic portfolio management.

-Figure 1: Overview page from the interactive dashboard (insert screenshot).
+Visual reference: Overview page from the interactive dashboard (insert screenshot).

 ## Department-Wise Insights & Recommendations :-